ahrink/Dialog-sh-script-101/README.md

 Process: [all confined to a folder]

+A more elaborate version can be found here: https://github.com/ahrink/Project-for-Linux-scripting

 Once the app is initialized is expecting the user to enjoy a variety of shell sh programing mostly focused on Dialog usage.
 However, the working-code includes examples that many coders have a hard time understanding.
 As a result, a secondary thought is implied eg didactic.

 Have fun,